dcts/12startups12months/README.md

   2. "Petition to reduce ethereum gas fees"
   3. "Upload a picture of bernie sanders to the ethereum blockchain - estimated cost: 1 million USD"

-## LLM Apps
+## AI / LLM Apps
-- Calories counter where you input the things you ate, ChatGPT puts it in a spreadsheet for you.
+- **AI code tutor**: Interface for chatGPT that acts as a coding teacher (probably already implemented a hundred times by now).
 - **SpeakToCode**: Create code by talking to your computer, no typing needed. __PROBLEM__: sometimes you have an idea to program something, but no laptop available.
 Or you lie in bed and think about a specific code implementation, but are too lazy to get up and grab your computer.
+- **AI Journal**: a personal diary automatically created for you.
+What did you do this day, adds automatically some images etc. Story about your day.
+- Calories counter where you input the things you ate, ChatGPT puts it in a spreadsheet for you.
 __Solution__: Speak to code!
 A simple webapp that lets you create a full codebase from scratch simply by talking to it.
 You start with an empty git repo, and each prompt will be transformed into a pull request, which you can accept, decline or modify.

 ## Ideas